 This is it.
-The ultimate list of the top 10 writing tips collected from around the web and beyond is here.
-(Click here for the two writing tips I totally made up.)
+The ultimate list of top 10 writing tips collected from around the web-iverse.
+(Didn’t ya know everything written on the web is 100% true?)

 1. Write every day

 Yes, I’m starting with the Queen Of All Writing Tips.
 To be a good writer you must write.
 Preferably every single day.